 $0

 At first glance, the two-year rewards are lopsided.
-This large gap is thanks to the United Explorer Card’s sign-up bonus.
-As such, when looking at ongoing rewards, the Propel may be the better choice in the long-term.
-Although the first-year rewards are slightly one-sided, the Propel’s consistent rewards and lack of annual fee will bring you more year-to-year value in the future.
+This large gap is thanks to the United Explorer Card’s sign-up bonus in the first year.
+As such, when looking at ongoing rewards, the Active Cash card may be the better choice in the long-term.
+Although the first-year rewards are slightly one-sided, the Active Cash card’s consistent cash rewards at a flat rate and lack of annual fee will bring you more year-to-year value in the future.
 It may be hard to deny the upfront rewards available with annual fee cards, but consumers hunting for a card for the foreseeable future might want to look towards the best no annual fee options.

 How to maximize sign-up bonuses